-The following are requirements in order toto obtain licensure in the state of Vermont:
+The following are requirements to obtain licensure in the state of Vermont:

 - Employed (W2) and sponsored by a company licensed as a lender and/or mortgage broker by the State of Vermont.
 Dual sponsorship is not permitted. - Completion of 20 hours of NMLS approved pre-licensure education courses.
-Effective July 1, 2013, aAt least 2 hours of the 20 NMLS approved pre-licensure education courses must be approved VT specific pre-licensure education courses. - Passing score on: - Both the_National and State of Vermont State-components of the S.A.F.E.
-Mortgage Loan Originator Tests, or (Effective July 1, 2013) - Both the National and Stand-alone Uniform State Content UST components of the SAFE Test, and - National Test Component with Uniform State Content. or - Submission of fingerprints for an FBI criminal history background check. - Authorization through NMLS to obtain a credit report and credit scoree. - Licensed and in good standing in state of residence.
+At least 2 hours of the 20 NMLS approved pre-licensure education courses must be approved VT specific prelicensure education courses. - Passing score on: National and State of Vermont components of the S.A.F.E.
+Mortgage Loan Originator Tests, - o National and Stand-alone Uniform State Content components of the SAFE Test, and - National Test Component with Uniform State Content. - Submission of fingerprints for an FBI criminal history background check.
+Authorization through NMLS to obtain a credit report and credit score.
+Licensed and in good standing in state of residence.

-ED.
-Conflict of Interest
+E. Conflict of Interest